nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

-1. If there's a `Group Name`, all of the tasks in that group will be listed.
+1. If there's a `Group Name`, all the tasks in that group will be listed.
 2. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).